-8 Kansetsu Waza and Shime Waza Restrictions:

-- 8.1.
-No Kansetsu Waza or Shime Waza are allowed in any competition for a novice judoka -below Green belt(all ages). - 8.2.
-No Kansetsu Waza is allowed for U16 (all ranks). - 8.3.
-Shime Waza is allowed for U16 Green belts and higher.
+- 12. Kansetsu-waza and Shime-waza Restrictions - 12.1.
+No kansetsu-waza or shime-waza are allowed in any competition for a novice judoka.
+Novice Judoka is defined for all age groups as holder of up to 4th Kyu. - 12.2.
+No kansetsu-waza is allowed for U16 (all ranks). - 12.3.
+Shime-waza is allowed for U16 (green belts and higher). - 13.
+Use of Sankaku-gatame - 13.1.
+U14 and younger are not allowed to use sankaku-gatame for it is impossible to determine whether it is applied as a katame or a shime-waza.

-9. Use of Sankaku gatame:

-9.1.
-The U14 and younger are not allowed to use Sankaku gatame for it is impossible to determine whether it is applied as a Katame or a Shime Waza.

-10. White belts:

-10.1.
-All white belt beginner judoka of U10 group and older are allowed to enter into competition in Ne Waza.

-SCORING:

-11. Hansoku make:
+SCORING

-- 11.1.
-Any competitor disqualified by direct hansoku-make for an action dangerous to the opponent or any unethical action contradictory to the spirit of sport will be disqualified from the entire event and will lose standing earned in division in which they were disqualified - 11.2.
-A competitor disqualified by hansoku-make for any other reason loses the match but can continue in the repechage round and other divisions of the event.
+- 14. Hansoku-make - 14.1.
+Any competitor disqualified by direct hansoku-make for an action dangerous to the opponent or any unethical action contradictory to the spirit of sport will be disqualified from the entire event and will lose standing earned in division in which they were disqualified. - 14.2.
+A competitor disqualified by hansoku-make for any other reason loses the match but can continue in the repechage round and other divisions of the event. - 15.
+Kiken-gachi - 15.1.

-12. Kiken-gachi:

-12.1.
 Any competitor submitting by kiken-gachi (injury) will not be allowed to resume competition without permission of the medical officer appointed by the tournament organizing committee.

-COMPETITION UNIFORM AND CONSEQUENCES:
+COMPETITION UNIFORM AND CONSEQUENCES